fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise a local variable `arr` and assign it to the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 3`, we initialise a local variable `new_array`, which we assign to the return value of the `select` method call on the array object referenced by the `arr` local variable.

 The `select` method is called on the array object referenced by the local variable `arr`, with a block passed as an argument (the block is denoted by the `do..end` reserved words immediately following the `select` method call).
 The block takes a single parameter `n`.
-The `select` method invokes the block once for each element in the calling array object, passing each element to the block.
+The `select` method runs the block once for each element in the calling array object, passing each element to the block.

 In this case, each element in the array object is passed to the block to the local block variable `n`, upon which the `Integer#+` method is called.